timvink/mkdocs-git-authors-plugin/docs/options.md

 ## `authorship_threshold_percent`

-Default is `0%`.
+Default is `0`, allowed values between `0` and `100`.
 This option sets the minimum contribution percentage for an author to be included in the list of authors.
 This can be useful when you have a large number of single line authors who contributed minor spelling fixes, and not major content.
 This option does not apply if there is only one author.

 ## `enabled`